Search

 Unexpected Choice by Patti Giebink, MD

-• Learn from Dr. Giebink about her faith journey and how she left Planned Parenthood, eventually becoming a pro-life advocate.
+• Learn from Dr. Giebink about her faith journey and how she leftย Planned Parenthoodย to become a pro-life advocate.

 The Case for Life by Scott Klusendorf

-• Scott has a way of making the pro-life convictions easy to grasp and share.
-His thoughtful approach helps even the most fearful pro-life person feel confident in engaging the debates around abortion.
+• Recently extended, this pro-life book has a way of making the pro-life convictions easy to grasp and share.
+Klusendorf’s thoughtful approach helps even the most fearful pro-life person feel confident in engaging in the debates around abortion.

 You Carried Me by Melissa Ohden

-• An important group of people to hear from in the debate on abortion is from those who have survived an abortion.
-What are their feelings and how do they feel about abortion?
+• The people we should be hearing from in the debate on abortion are those who have survived an abortion.
+How do they feel about abortion?

 Fighting for Life by Lila Rose

 • Fighting for Life is a guidebook on activism by Lila Rose of Live Action.
-People will learn more about her journey and how they, too, can be pro-life advocates.
+In this pro-life book, readers will learn more about Rose’s journey and how they, too, can be pro-life advocates.

-• Abby shares stories of former abortion clinic workers and how they left the abortion industry after a change of heart.
+• Johnson shares stories of formerย abortion clinicย workers and how they left the abortion industry after a change of heart.
 These are hard stories but also ones of hope.

 • Generation Z is called the pro-life generation.
 Find out why and how they are making a difference for life.

-• This is the book that inspired the creation of the movie, Unplanned.
+• This is the pro-life book that inspired the creation of the movie “Unplanned.”

 Pro-Life Answers to Pro-Choice Arguments by Randy Alcorn